Not for Sale: Save The Observer

 Journalists at the Guardian & Observer are taking strike action in opposition to the hurried sale of the title.

-93% of journalists voted in favour of strike action and on 4-5 December and 12-13 December, journalists are heading to pickets as part of their ongoing dispute with the Guardian Media Group (GMG) over the proposed sale of The Observer.
-Striking is always the last resort and, in an attempt to avoid industrial action, journalists have made a clear call to GMG to cease its exclusive talks with Tortoise Media over the sale of the title.
+Striking is always the last resort and, in an attempt to avoid industrial action, journalists made a clear call to Guardian Media Group (GMG) to cease its exclusive talks with Tortoise Media over the sale of the title.

-The four days of strikes are taking place outside the Guardian and Observer HQ in Kings Place, 90 York Way, King’s Cross, London, beginning with a picket at 8am on 4 December, followed by a photocall at 11am.
+The pickets are taking place outside the Guardian and Observer HQ in Kings Place, 90 York Way, King’s Cross, London, with the next one beginning at 8am on 12 December.

 A number of leading cultural figures have sent messages of solidarity to Guardian and Observer journalists to support them during their strike, including Armando Iannucci, Tilda Swinton, Sheila Hancock and Maxine Peake.
 Their full messages are here.